alejio/alejio.github.io/content/about.md

 permalink: /about/
 ---

-**Hey there, I’m Alex — a data and AI leader who helps organizations turn data into a competitive advantage.**
+**Hey there, I’m Alex, a data and AI leader who helps organizations turn data into a competitive advantage.**

 I specialise in **AI, machine learning, and data platform architecture**, with a track record of building data capabilities that drive tangible business impact.
 Most recently, I was **Head of Data & AI at Lunos**, a seed-stage fintech startup, where I led data and AI efforts as part of the founding team.